DeliaBarron/Kubernetes-Learning/docs/KLLRCODA/Simulator/YT-VIdeos.md

 - `k create serviceaccount app-dev`
 - `k create clusterrolebinding name --clusterrole=name --serviceaccount=namespace:name`

-## 11 TRoubleshoot clusters and nodes
+## 11 Troubleshoot clusters and nodes
 1. Inspect the nodes controller and node-1 for any taints they have.
 Write the results to their respective files:
 2. controller /opt/control.taint
 3 node 1.  /opt/node.taint